-As space heating energy costs continue to rise, government fuel assistance programs run the risk of becoming larger and more costly: first, to offset the cost of fuel; and second, to support a growing number of consumers unable to adequately meet their space heating requirements.
+As space heating energy costs continue to rise, all government fuel assistance programs run the risk of becoming larger and more costly: first, to offset the cost of fuel; and second, to support a growing number of consumers unable to adequately meet their space heating requirements.
 These are long-term issues that must be handled by federal or provincial energy security programs.
-This paper proposes a three-part energy security strategy for residential space heating, reducing Canada's dependence on fossil fuels by using solar energy, reducing residential energy demand, and promoting district heating.
+Energy security for residential space heating can be achieved by, reducing Canada's dependence on fossil fuels through the use of solar energy, the reduction of residential energy demand, and the promotion of district heating.